aldebaran/pddl-playground/README.md

 This excellent source provides in-depth information about the different versions of PDDL over the years, and a long list of planners that are designed to work with PDDL.

 ## TODO
+* use ppdl-planning library for parsing PDDL expressions
 * improve pop-up for editing goals
+* enable subtyping